cnlohr/shadertrixx/README.md

 NOTE: You must have a depth light on your scene, this is accomplished by having a directional light with shadows.
 The light can be black.
 If using hard shadows, it will be better.
 NOTE: Only shaders with a shadowcaster pass will appear in the depth texture.
+NOTE: screenPosition can also be used to access `_GrabTexture`!

 ## Surface Shader Extra Parameters